Terms and Conditions

 1. DEFINITIONS

-1.4 The Customer agrees to read these Terms and Conditions prior to confirming a Project.
-A copy of these Terms and Conditions can be found at www.graphicsgarden.co.uk/terms.html and is also included in all email correspondence prior to commencing the Project.
+1.4 The Client agrees to read these Terms before confirming a Project.
+A copy is available at www.graphicsgarden.co.uk/terms.html and is also included in email correspondence before work begins.

 2. ACCEPTANCE OF WORK

-2.1 If requested, the Customer will receive an estimate outlining the Project specifications, including the estimated fees for the Designer’s time based on the current hourly rate, and (where appropriate) any goods and professional services commissioned by the Designer to complete the Project.
-Any services not included in the estimate do not form part of the contract.
-The Customer agrees to check that the estimate is accurate before work commences.
+2.1 If requested, the Designer will provide an estimate setting out the Project details, the expected fees (based on the current hourly rate), and any likely third-party costs (e.g. printing or stock assets).
+Anything not included in the estimate is not part of the agreement.
+The Client agrees to check the estimate for accuracy before work begins.

-2.2 If the Customer does not request an estimate, all design work undertaken by the Designer will be charged at the Designer’s standard hourly rate.
+2.2 If no estimate is requested, work will be charged at the Designer's standard hourly rate.

 2.3 Estimates are valid for 30 days from the date of issue.

-2.4 The Designer will begin work upon the Customer’s written, emailed, or oral approval of the estimate.
-Such approval constitutes a valid contract between the parties.
+2.4 The Designer will begin work once the Client approves the estimate (in writing, by email, or verbally).
+Approval forms a contract between the parties.

-2.5 The Customer agrees to pay the Designer in accordance with the payment terms specified in each estimate or, if no estimate is provided, in accordance with the Designer’s standard hourly rate.
+2.5 The Client agrees to pay in line with the payment terms in the estimate, or at the Designer's standard hourly rate if no estimate is provided.

 3. PAYMENT TERMS

-3.1 Payment is due in full within one calendar month from the invoice date.
+3.1 Payment is due within one calendar month of the invoice date.

-3.2 New or previously late-paying Customers may be required to pay between 50 percent and 100 percent of the Project cost before work can begin.
-Any remaining balance is payable upon artwork approval.
-For Projects lasting longer than one month, the Designer will invoice monthly for all work carried out during that period.
+3.2 For new Clients, or where invoices have previously been paid late, the Designer may require 50 percent to 100 percent of the estimated cost before work begins.
+Any balance is payable on artwork approval.
+For Projects lasting more than one month, the Designer will invoice monthly for work completed in that period.

-3.3 The Designer reserves the right to withhold completion or delivery of work if past-due balances remain unpaid.
+3.3 The Designer may withhold delivery or completion of work if invoices are overdue.

 4. PROJECT TERMS